jappeace/methods-homework/cogniveProcessing/assignmentanwsers.md

 # Multiple staircases
 ## Why do you want to run more than one staircase of the same condition?
 To compare it against something

+## Why is it a good thing to present staircases randomly interleaved?
+It makes it more difficult for subjects to cheat if they're familiar with the setup